-Also cf. section 63 Medicines Act and EFPIA HCP Code Arts.
-1.02 and 3.
+Also cf. Article 63 Medicines Act and EFPIA HCP Code sections 1.02 and 3.

-Section 63 Medicines Act contains certain fundamental requirements for the content and format of medicinal product advertising, cf. also the guidance to the Advertising Order section 3.1, which states:
+Article 63 Medicines Act contains certain fundamental requirements for the content and format of medicinal product advertising, cf. also the guidance to the Advertising Order section 3.1, which states: